Charlie Soong

 Charles Jones Soong (宋嘉澍 (Sòng Jiāshù, Sung Chia-shu); October 17, 1861 – May 3, 1918), also known by his courtesy name Soong Yao-ju (宋耀如 (Sòng Yàorú, Sung Yao-ju)), was a Chinese businessman who first achieved prominence as a publisher in Shanghai.
-His children became some of the most prominent politicians of Kuomintang China.
+His children became some of the most prominent politicians of the Kuomintang-ruled Nationalist China.

 Early life

 Charlie Soong was born Han Jiao Zhun (韓教準 (韩教准, Hán Jiàozhǔn, Han Chiao-chun)) into a Hainanese of Hakka ancestry family, in the western suburbs of Wenchang City in Hainan province, the son of Han Hung-i (韓鴻翼 (韩鸿翼, Hán Hóngyì, Han Hung-i)) on October 17, 1861.

 At about the age of seventeen a childless maternal relative adopted him, changing his family name to Soong, and took him to Boston, Massachusetts where he owned a tea and silk shop.
 After working as an apprentice in the shop for a time, Soong ran away and signed up as a cabin boy in the U.S. Revenue Marine (the forerunner of the U.S. Coast Guard) on board the USS Albert Gallatin under the command of Captain Eric Gabrielson.
 After approximately a year of service, Gabrielson was transferred to Wilmington, North Carolina.
 Soong followed Gabrielson to North Carolina not long afterwards to work on the USS Schuyler Colfax.
 After arriving in Wilmington, Soong eventually converted to the Christian faith and was baptized as Charles Jones Soon.
 In later years he changed the spelling of the family name to Soong.

 Soon after Soong's arrival, the Fifth Street Methodist Church in Wilmington, led by the Rev. Thomas Ricaud, began making preparations to train and educate Soong for the purpose of sending him back to China to work as a Christian missionary.
 These plans included the Durham, North Carolina philanthropist, fellow Methodist, and tobacco magnate Julian S. Carr (of "Bull Durham tobacco" fame), who volunteered to serve as Soong's benefactor and sponsor.
 Carr had been a great contributor to Trinity College (now Duke University), and was subsequently able to get his Chinese protégé into the school in 1880, even though he met none of the qualifications for entry to university.
 The prospect of having a native Chinese as a missionary in China thrilled some of the ministers there.
 They set him to mastering the English language and studying the Bible.
 One year later, Soong transferred to Vanderbilt University, from which he received a degree in theology in 1885.
 In 1886, he was sent to Shanghai on a Christian mission after spending almost half of his life to that point abroad.